 An internship (15 EC) is a small research project which contributes to the research of the supervising group.
 The internship is an orientation within the area of electrical engineering.
 The internship is also the ideal opportunity for an international and/or industrial experience.
 An internship of 15 EC takes 420 hours.
 You choose an internship within one of the nine research groups of Electrical Engineering.
 It is encouraged to do the internship in another research group as you have chosen for your specialization.
 Note that the internship project should differ from the graduation project.

 For the internship, specific Examination Regulations rules apply.
 To make sure all prerequisites are fulfilled, you need to fill out an internship contract before you start the internship.
 The internship contract should be filled in and signed together with your internship supervisor and handed in at the Center for Student Administration (CSA) EE, Flux 0.125.

-It is not necessary to register for an internship or the internship extension through Osiris.
-The Center for Student Administration EE will register the student after the internship contract is handed in.
+It is not necessary to register for an internship or the internship extension through OSIRIS.
+The Center for Student Administration EE will register you after the internship contract is handed in.

 For non-EU/EEA-students doing an external internship in the Netherlands, an additional internship agreement (the NUFFIC Training Agreement) is mandatory.
 This training agreement can be downloaded from the NUFFIC site.
 Dutch law requires that copies of the agreement are kept by both the internship provider and TU/e.
 You can find more information at the Study In Holland-website.
 The training agreement should be signed by Mrs. Jolie van Wevelingen, managing director of the departments of Electrical Engineering and Applied Physics.
 Please, hand in a printed version of the training agreement to Mrs. Monique Hunck, Flux 0.158.
 The signed agreement will be ready for you the next day.